Case study: a commercial solution

 I knew the new suite of products would be good from the outset.
 Not simply because of the appeal of the products and their features, but equally the service and sensible approach to credit assessment that sits behind them.

-You are one of our first brokers to settle a Connective Resolve loan, what were the particulars of your client’s needs?
+You are one of our first brokers to settle a Connective Advance loan, what were the particulars of your client’s needs?

 Our client was looking to purchase an industrial strata unit to run their engineering business from.
 The property was secured as a ‘Vacant Possession’ so GST was applicable on the purchase price.